Palliative Care Team, Health Visitor, and Community Matron

 Health Visitors are based at your GP surgery and are able to help you as a Carer by providing:

-The Community Matron Teams provide services to patients with long term health conditions and complex needs.
-The team provide home visits and telephone advice tailored to meet patients’ needs.
-Services are available to all patients aged 18 or over who have a confirmed diagnosis of a long term condition.
+The Community Matron Teams provide services to patients with long term health conditions and complex needs, and/or aged over 75.
+The team provide coordinated care tailored to meet patients’ needs.
 Referrals are made via health care professionals such as your GP or hospital consultant.
 The aims of the team are to: